anshdeb/Designemplate/README.md

 Release date
 =============

-Designemplate version 1.0 is to be released on the 25th of April 2014
+Designemplate version 1.0 is to be released at 11:00pm on the 25th of April 2014.
+At 6:00pm on the 25th of April, a hackathon style event will take place at http://www.koding.com/.
+More details will be released at 4:00pm.

 Purpose
 =============